- Curriculum Requirements

 - There are no vacations on co-op/internships.
 Companies’ sick time policies may vary.
 Students should check with their employers.

 - Students are responsible for finding their own internship and must be honest and accurate representing their experiences on their resumés.
-Prior to looking for an internship, students must have their faculty advisor approve their resumé and ascertain to the best of his or her ability that the skills and training of students are as presented.
+Prior to looking for an internship, students must have their faculty advisor approve their resumé and ascertain to the best of their ability that the skills and training of students are as presented.

 - Students must not accept more than one position.
 They must honor the first offer accepted.